Important Information for Fall 2020 Students Returning to UMass Amherst in Fall 2021

 - Students who left in good academic standing and who want to return to active status.

-- Students previously enrolled at another UMass campus in any status
+- Students that have never attended UMass Amherst but were previously enrolled at another UMass campus in any status.

 - Students previously enrolled at UMass Amherst as Special Students, University Without Walls (formerly Continuing & Professional Education) students, or exchange students from another college or university